school-brainhack/school-brainhack.github.io/content/en/project/fMRI-Neuroticism/index.md

  * Data visualization

 ## Learning Goals
-Annabelle - I especially want to use brainhack school to learn to work with fMRI data, explore different parcellation methods and ways to produce features from connectivity matrices.
+I especially want to use brainhack school to learn to work with fMRI data, explore different parcellation methods and ways to produce features from connectivity matrices.
 I also want to learn to use compute canada servers, and to improve and explore my coding skills and to learn tools for open science and reproducibility.

 ### Data
 We will use the HCP 1200 healthy young adult dataset.